A complete guide to the Zendesk Salesforce app in 2026

 Go beyond the Zendesk Salesforce app: From data syncing to automated resolutions

-The native app shows an agent a customer’s account details.
-An AI agent from eesel AI can use that same information to resolve the ticket on its own.
+The native app shows an agent a customer's account details.
+A complementary AI tool like eesel AI can use that same information to help resolve tickets faster.

-This workflow demonstrates how an AI agent automates support beyond what the standard Zendesk Salesforce app can do, from ticket creation to resolution.
+This workflow demonstrates how an AI agent automates support alongside the standard Zendesk Salesforce app, from ticket creation to resolution.

-This workflow demonstrates how an AI agent automates support beyond what the standard Zendesk Salesforce app can do, from ticket creation to resolution.
+This workflow demonstrates how an AI agent automates support alongside the standard Zendesk Salesforce app, from ticket creation to resolution.

 Unify all knowledge, not just what's in the Zendesk Salesforce app

-This means your AI agent has a comprehensive understanding of how your business works.
-It learns from every ticket you’ve ever solved, making sure its answers are always on-brand, accurate, and up-to-date.
-You’re not just syncing data fields; you’re centralizing your company’s intelligence.
+This helps your AI tool develop a comprehensive understanding of your specific business logic.
+It learns from your successful resolutions, ensuring its contributions are always accurate and helpful.
+You're building on the solid foundation of your Zendesk data by centralizing your company's collective intelligence.

-This infographic shows how eesel AI unifies knowledge from many sources, unlike the limited Zendesk Salesforce app which only connects two systems.
+This infographic shows how eesel AI unifies knowledge from many sources, complementing the Zendesk Salesforce app connection.

-This infographic shows how eesel AI unifies knowledge from many sources, unlike the limited Zendesk Salesforce app which only connects two systems.
+This infographic shows how eesel AI unifies knowledge from many sources, complementing the Zendesk Salesforce app connection.

 Go beyond the Zendesk Salesforce app: Simulate and launch with confidence

-eesel AI has a simulation mode that lets you test-drive your AI agent on thousands of your past tickets.
-You can see exactly how it would have replied, what its resolution rate would have been, and where it found gaps in your knowledge base, all before it ever talks to a single customer.
-This lets you iron out the kinks and deploy with total confidence.
+eesel AI offers a simulation mode that lets you test its performance on thousands of your past tickets.
+You can see how it would have replied and where it might need more information from your knowledge base before it ever interacts with a customer.
+This ensures that your deployment is smooth and effective from day one.

-This image shows the eesel AI simulation mode, a feature that goes beyond the basic Zendesk Salesforce app by allowing you to test AI performance before launch.
+This image shows the eesel AI simulation mode, a feature that complements the Zendesk Salesforce app by allowing you to test AI performance before launch.

-This image shows the eesel AI simulation mode, a feature that goes beyond the basic Zendesk Salesforce app by allowing you to test AI performance before launch.
+This image shows the eesel AI simulation mode, a feature that complements the Zendesk Salesforce app by allowing you to test AI performance before launch.

 What is the total cost of the Zendesk Salesforce app?